-Prestige 681 SDSL Router version of the RFC becomes the standard and no further comments or changes are permitted.
-Change can occur, however, through subsequent RFCs.
-RIP Routing Information Protocol is an interior or intra-domain routing protocol that uses the distance-vector routing algorithms.
-RIP is used on the Internet and is common in the NetWare environment as a method for exchanging routing information between routers.
-SAP In NetWare, the SAP (Service Advertising Protocol) broadcasts information about available services on the network that other network devices can listen to.
+- RIP Routing Information Protocol is an interior or intra-domain routing protocol that uses the distance-vector routing algorithms.
+RIP is used on the Internet and is common in the NetWare environment as a method for exchanging routing information between routers. - SAP In NetWare, the SAP (Service Advertising Protocol) broadcasts information about available services on the network that other network devices can listen to.
 A server sends out SAP messages every 60 seconds.
 A server also sends out SAP messages to inform other devices that it is closing down.
-Workstations use SAP to find services they need on the network.
-SDSL Symmetrical Digital Subscriber Line is a symmetrical, bi-directional DSL service that operates on one twisted-pair wire.
-It can provide data rates up to the T1 rate of 1.544 Mbits/sec, and it operates above the voice frequency, so voice and data can be carried on the same wire.
-Server A computer, or a software package, that provides a specific kind of service to client software running on other computers.
-SNMP System Network Management Protocol is a popular management protocol defined by the Internet community for TCP/IP networks.
-It is a communication protocol for collecting information from devices on the network.
-STP Twisted-pair cable consists of copper-core wires surrounded by an insulator.
+Workstations use SAP to find services they need on the network. - SDSL Symmetrical Digital Subscriber Line is a symmetrical, bi-directional DSL service that operates on one twisted-pair wire.
+It can provide data rates up to the T1 rate of 1.544 Mbits/sec, and it operates above the voice frequency, so voice and data can be carried on the same wire. - Server A computer, or a software package, that provides a specific kind of service to client software running on other computers. - SNMP System Network Management Protocol is a popular management protocol defined by the Internet community for TCP/IP networks.
+It is a communication protocol for collecting information from devices on the network. - STP Twisted-pair cable consists of copper-core wires surrounded by an insulator.
 Two wires are twisted together to form a pair, and the pair form a balanced circuit.
 The twisting prevents interference problems.
-STP (shielded twisted-pair) provides protection against external crosstalk.
-Straight through Ethernet cable A cable that wires a pin to its equivalent pin.
+STP (shielded twisted-pair) provides protection against external crosstalk. - Straight throughA cable that wires a pin to its equivalent pin.
 This cable connects two dissimilar devices, for example, a data terminal equipment (DTE) device and a data communications equipment (DCE) device.
-A straight through Ethernet cable is the most common cable used.
-SUA Single User Account - The Prestige's SUA (Single User Account) feature allows multiple user Internet access for the cost of a single ISP account - see also NAT.
-TCP Transmission Control Protocol handles flow control and packet recovery and IP providing basic addressing and packet-forwarding services.
-Telnet Telnet is the login and terminal emulation protocol common on the Internet and in UNIX environments.
+A straight through Ethernet cable is the most common cable used. - SUA Single User Account The Prestige's SUA (Single User Account) feature allows multiple user Internet access for the cost of a single ISP account see also NAT. - TCP Transmission Control Protocol handles flow control and packet recovery and IP providing basic addressing and packet-forwarding services. - Telnet Telnet is the login and terminal emulation protocol common on the Internet and in UNIX environments.
 It operates over TCP/IP networks.
-Its primary function is to allow users to log into remote host systems.
-Terminal A device that allows you to send commands to a computer somewhere else.
-At a minimum, this usually means a keyboard and a display screen and some simple circuitry.
-Terminal Software Software that pretends to be (emulates) a physical terminal and allows you to type commands to a computer somewhere else.
-TFTP Trivial File Transfer Protocol is an Internet file transfer protocol similar to FTP (File Transfer Protocol), but it is scaled back in functionality so that it requires fewer resources to run.
-TFTP uses the UDP (User Datagram Protocol) rather than TCP (Transmission Control Protocol).

-UDP is a connectionless transport service that dispenses with the reliability services provided by TCP.
-UDP gives applications a direct interface with IP and the ability to address a particular application process running on a host via a port number without setting up a connection session.
+Its primary function is to allow users to log into remote host systems. - Terminal A device that allows you to send commands to a computer somewhere else.
+At a minimum, this usually means a keyboard and a display screen and some simple circuitry. - TerminalSoftware that pretends to be (emulates) a physical terminal and allows you to type commandsSoftwareto a computer somewhere else. - TFTP Trivial File Transfer Protocol is an Internet file transfer protocol similar to FTP (File Transfer Protocol), but it is scaled back in functionality so that it requires fewer resources to run.
+TFTP uses the UDP (User Datagram Protocol) rather than TCP (Transmission Control Protocol). - UDP UDP is a connectionless transport service that dispenses with the reliability services provided by TCP.
+UDP gives applications a direct interface with IP and the ability to address a cable particular application process running on a host via a port number without setting up a connection session.